To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

 “Without actively managing barred owls, northern spotted owls will likely go extinct in all or the majority of their range, despite decades of collaborative conservation efforts,” said Fish and Wildlife Service Oregon state supervisor Kessina Lee.

 The notion of killing one bird species to save another has divided wildlife advocates and conservationists.
-Some grudgingly accepted the proposal after a draft version was announced last year; others denounced it as reckless and a diversion from needed forest preservation.
+Some grudgingly accepted the barred owl plan, while others say it’s a reckless diversion from needed forest preservation.

 The shootings would likely begin next spring, officials said.

-Barred owls would be lured by the shooters using megaphones to broadcast recorded owl calls, then shot with shotguns.
+Barred owls would be lured using megaphones to broadcast recorded owl calls, then shot with shotguns.
 Carcasses would be buried on site.

 In other areas where barred owls are more established, officials aim to reduce their numbers but acknowledge shooting owls is unlikely to eliminate them entirely.